 Regis students have the opportunity to participate in a wide variety of organizations and clubs.
-An activities fair is hosted at the start of each academic year to recruit new members.
+An involvement fair is hosted at the start of each academic year to recruit new members.
+Nonetheless, you can reach out to the Center for Student Engagement year-round for involvement opportunities.
+If you are interested in starting a club, please contact Gerena Walker.

 African Student Association is an organization on the Regis campus whose mission is to celebrate and educate students on African history and traditions.
-The organization meets once a week to engage students in conversation about topics important to students of African descent.
+The organization meets regularly to engage students in conversation about topics important to students of African descent.

 The AMSA Premedical Chapter at Regis strives to provide networking, undergraduate research publications, and exposure to the various health fields and topics.
 While creating a supportive community in the premedical community, students will be able to advocate and promote the values of the Sisters of Saint Joseph congruent with ethical health care.